bhavik8455/TravelWebsite-Project-main/README.md

 ## Dependencies

-The Travel Genie website utilizes the following dependencies:
+The Travelog website utilizes the following dependencies:

 - [Font Awesome](https://fontawesome.com/): A library of scalable vector icons that are used for the menu and other icons on the website.